 - Choose The Best Locally Operated and Family Owned Roof Replacement Company In Ohio

-Maybe you've noticed leaks, the last thunderstorm took a few shingles with it, or maybe it's just old.
+Maybe you've noticed leaks, the last Ohio thunderstorm took a few shingles with it, or perhaps it's just old.

 No matter what the reason, you are probably wondering what it's going to cost you to get it replaced.

-It might seem like a pretty straightforward process, but there are countless factors that can influence your costs.
+It might seem like a pretty straightforward process, but countless factors can influence your costs.

-In the article below, we will break down the average cost to replace a roof.
+In the article below, we will break down the average cost of replacing a roof in Akron.

-What's The Average Cost To Tear-off and Replace A Roof?
+What's The Average Cost To Tear-Off And Replace A Roof In Akron?

 The average cost of a roof installation will vary quite a bit depending on factors like the square footage of your roof and any additional costs you incur.

 A replacement could be as low as $1,200 or as high as $30,000.

-With that said, on average, most roofing companies will charge somewhere between $3.50 and $5.50 per square foot, or $350 to $550 per square (100 square feet) to install or replace an asphalt shingle roof.
+With that said, on average, most Akron roofing companies will charge between $3.50 and $5.50 per square foot or $350 to $550 per roofing square (100 square feet) to install or replace an asphalt shingle roof.

 So you can expect the average cost of a roof installation to be about $4.50 per square foot or $450 per square to replace an asphalt shingle roof on your average single-family house.

-Typical roof replacements will be quoted including the removal and disposal of up to two layers of old shingles.
+Typical roof replacements in Akron will be quoted, including the removal and disposal of up to two layers of old shingles.

-Your quote should also include a roofer installing new underlayment, chimney re-flashing, and ice-and-water shield at the eaves and valleys of the roof as your local building code requires them.
+Your quote should also include a roofer installing new underlayment, chimney re-flashing, and ice-and-water shields at the eaves and valleys of the roof as your local building code requires them.

 Many quotes will also include a 5 or 10-year workmanship warranty.

-Keep in mind that every market is different, but companies in the same market can still charge different prices.
+Keep in mind that every market in Ohio is different, but companies in the same market can still charge different prices.

-That’s why you should get at least a few quotes from reputable roofers in your area and know what they include in their quote.
+That's why you should get at least a few quotes from reputable roofers in Akron and know what they include in their quotes.

-How Do I Estimate The Cost Of My New Roof?
+How Do I Estimate The Cost Of My New Roof In Akron?

-First, you need to consider the size and shape of your roof.
+First, your roofing cost will be most influenced by the size and shape of your roof.

 If your roof has a steep pitch or multiple levels, the price of replacement will be higher than flat roofs or one with a lower slope.

 The size of your roof also affects the roof replacement cost.
-The more square feet you have to cover, the more it'll cost to replace it.
+The more square feet you have to cover, the more it'll cost to replace.

 Another major factor affecting your cost is the roofing materials you decide to use.